Most Talked-About Moments From the 2018 Super Bowl

 Upon tweeting the commercial, Wendy's wrote, "If you're frozen, you're gonna get burned."

 Prince appears in Justin Timberlake's halftime show.
 During the halftime show, Timberlake sang a number of fan favorites, including "Sexy Back," "Rock Your Body" and "Can't Stop This Feeling."
 At one point, he also projected a video of Prince on a giant banner for his performance of "I Would Die for You."
-The move generated mixed reviews, mainly because Prince spoke out against technological performances back in a 1998 during an interview with Guitar World.
+The move generated mixed reviews, mainly because Prince spoke out against digital performances back in a 1998 during an interview with Guitar World.
 In fact, he called virtual reality "demonic."
-Still, others appreciated the tribute to Prince in his home state.
+Still, others appreciated the tribute to the late artist.

 Timberlake defended the decision in a follow-up interview with Jimmy Fallon.